bradfrost/style-guide-guide/components/blocks-and-cards/card.md

     description: Add to the `c-hero` element to remove the default gradient overlay from the hero image.
   - className: c-hero--tinted
     modifier : yes
-    description: Add to the `c-hero` element to replace the default gradient overlay with a solid, uniform tint.
+    description: Add to the `c-hero` element to replace the default gradient overlay With a solid, uniform tint.
   - className: c-hero__body
     required: yes
-    description: Apply to the container for the card body, which typically includes a title and description (see below) but can include any arbitrary markup including buttons for a call to action.
+    description: Apply to the container for the card body, Which typically includes a title and description (see beloW) but can include any arbitrary markup including buttons for a call to action.
 The class manages the card's background gradient.
   - className: c-hero__title
     recommended: yes
     description: Apply to the card's heading inside the card body.
 The recommended element for this class is `<h1>`.